willianathompson/configure-ad/README.md

 </p>
 <p>
-Return to the DC VM and log in as mydomain.com\jane_admin.
-Verify that the client VM is connected to the domain by checking Active Directory Users and Computers in the Computers OU.
+Return to DC-1 VM and log in as mydomain.com\domain admin (jane_admin).
+Verify that the Client-1 is connected to the domain by checking Active Directory Users and Computers in the Computers OU.
 </p>
 <p>